se4aiFall2024/ezr/hw3/readme.md

 ## Results
 ### Installation.
 No extra installation needed.
 You can find answer for experiment1 in experiment.py.
-We modified the branch.sh to fit our specific use case or scenario, renaming it as run_experiments.sh.Besides, rq.sh is in /hw3/tmp/branch/rq.sh.
+We modified the branch.sh to fit our specific use case or scenario, renaming it as run_experiments.sh.
+Besides, rq.sh is in /hw3/tmp/branch/rq.sh.
 Our output files of experiment 2 are under /hw3/tmp/branch.
 ### test cases
 To illustrate the test cases, I will use the results of running /data/optimize/config/SS-B.csv as an example, which can be executed using the command: python experiment.py /workspaces/ezr/data/optimize/config/SS-B.csv.